arp242/arp242.net/_posts/2019-11-21-go-last-resort.markdown

 unless `recover()`'d.

 **Why it exists and when to use** – sometimes the program really cannot continue and the only thing left to do is to "panic".
-It's also a way to indicate that something impossible has happened, such as exiting an infinite loop, initialisation error (*"can't find foo.html"*), or some types of programmer error on startup (*"can't pass empty string"*).
+It's a way to indicate that something impossible has happened (e.g. exiting an infinite loop), initialisation errors (*"can't find foo.html"*), or some types of programmer errors (*"can't pass empty string"*).

 I think "never use panic", or even "never use panic in libraries" is too strict.
 Using panics to signal initialisation errors is often convenient, especially for